 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-The Bachelor of Science in Agriculture (B.S.A) degree Agronomy and Diploma (Dip.) in Agronomy are offered by University of Saskatchewan's College of Agriculture and Bioresources:
+The Bachelor of Science in Agriculture (B.S.A) Agronomy degree and Diploma (Dip.) in Agronomy are offered by the University of Saskatchewan's College of Agriculture and Bioresources:

 - Bachelor of Science in Agriculture (B.S.A) Four-year